Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 — Fyodor Dostoevsky (Russian: Фёдор Михайлович Достоевский, 1821-1881) was a Russian writer best known for his novels Crime and Punishment (1866) and The Idiot (1869).
 His surname is sometimes transliterated as Dostoyevsky.

-— Amantine Dupin (pen name: George Sand, 1804-1876) was a French writer and socialist.
-She is considered one of the most foremost writers of the European Romantic era.
+- Amantine Dupin (pen name: George Sand, 1804-1876) was a French writer and socialist.
+She is considered one of the foremost writers of the European Romantic era.

 — Honoré de Balzac (born Honoré Balzac, 1799-1850) was a French novelist and playwright best known for his novel sequence La Comédie humaine (English: The Human Comedy), published between 1829 and 1848.